 In September 2016, Councilman Kach's office requsted state and county highway personal to again review this situation (and provided them with a link to this page).
 Their next day response again rejected any idea of doing anything since it can't be done "while still meeting the proper design standards" while agreeing that "the addition of left turn lanes would be beneficial", and provided a copy of the June 11,2014 letter in which they had previously indicated that they would not do anything since there was not enough room for a perfect solution.
 Note that it claims that there is not even room for a left-turn lane accommodating 4 vehicles on the Sunshine Ave approach.
 Currently, drivers regularly line-up with more than 4 vehicles in an ad hoc left-turn lane, as shown below.

 The County's response noted that the intersection is rated "C" so that "justification for such as expense will be in question".
 That rating was done in August 2015.
 The State's most recent rating in April 2015 gave this intersection an "E" in the morning and a "D" in the afternoon.
 Its 2012 ratings were "E" and "C" respectively.
-In fact, observing traffic from the west on just about any evening from 5 to 6 shows it backed up sometimes to the Fork Church, something that makes it an "F" intersection.
+In fact, observing traffic from the west on just about any evening from 5 to 6 shows it backed up sometimes to the Fork Church, a distance of one half mile, something that makes it an "F" intersection.

 And it's only going to get much worse as this intersection becomes part of the detour for the Mt Vista Roundabout project, set to being Oct 5.